 Your monthly themes could revolve around holidays, of course, if that makes sense for your business.
 You might also have upcoming launches or sales events that you want to build towards.
 Similarly to how you work with holidays like Black Friday, you can work backward from there to map out your content and your months will fill up quickly.

 Additionally, if you’re outlining six months’ worth of content marketing for your small business, you only need to think of six themes and you’re over halfway there already.
 Not so time-consuming, right?
+That is why you must take the time to create content.

 Step 5 | Create a Posting Schedule